 - Fellows take the equivalent of one year's teaching leave during the fellowship term.

-- Fellows will be included in professional development retreats with other fellows and NAEd members.
+- Fellows attend three professional development retreats with other fellows and NAEd members.

-- Up to twenty postdoctoral fellowships will be awarded in 2014.
+- Up to thirty postdoctoral fellowships will be awarded in 2017.

-- Selection will be made by a committee of NAEd members.
+- Selection is made by a committee of NAEd members.

 Qualifications and Guidelines